 Consolidation vs refinancing

-Consolidation lets you combine multiple federal student loans into one loan with a fixed interest rate that’s a weighted average of your loans’ various interest rates.
+With a Direct Consolidation Loan, you can consolidate multiple federal student loans into one loan with a fixed interest rate that’s a weighted average of your loans’ various interest rates rounded up to the nearest one-eighth of one percent.
 You won’t necessarily get a lower interest rate with consolidation, but you’ll have the convenience of making just one payment.

-You can consolidate Federal Direct Loans through StudentLoans.gov, and private student loans through some private lenders.
+You can consolidate most federal education loans through StudentLoans.gov, and private student loans through some private lenders.
 However, you can’t consolidate both federal and private loans through the federal program.

 Refinancing occurs when a company buys all your current student loans and issues you a new loan to pay them all off.
 You’ll get a new rate but you may lose payment flexibility and special benefits that were available through the individual lenders or the government.